 So, we now have a third type of estimating.
 Again, very different from the first two.
 But again, there are obvious similarities with what we do in the world of software, because it’s so easy to go the wrong way or overlook a short-cut.

-I’ve been on projects where a team has toiled long-and-hard to get a database working, only to find out that there was a better, different one available that would do the job for them.
+I’ve been on projects where a team has toiled long-and-hard to get a database working, only to find out that there was a better, different one available that would do the job for them with way less effort.
 I’ve watched people struggle to build their own languages and compilers, only to realise later that actually all they needed was to use the ones that were there already.

 In software, it’s easy to head off on-foot by accident, overlooking the fact that someone has built the motorway.